REST - /v1/batch

 vectorCacheMaxObjects

 in your schema is larger than the number of objects.
-Also, see this example. - There are ways to improve your setup when using vectorizers.
-Like in the Wikipedia demo dataset.
-We will keep publishing about this, sign up for our Slack channel to keep up to date.
+Also, see this example. - There are ways to improve your setup when using vectorizers, as we've shown in the Wikipedia demo dataset.
+Subscribe to our Announcements category on the forum to keep up-to-date as we publish more on this topic.

 Method and URL